 the Management Authority of the ENI CBC Black Sea Basin Programme

-2014-2020 within the Ministry of Regional Development and Public
+2014-2020 within the Ministry of Public Works, Development and Administration.

 There are two types of e-services offered by the blacksea-cbc.net domain: